 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your bachelor's in creative writing online at SNHU include:

 The visual medium of film has never been larger and audiences have never been more engaged.
-According to the U.S. Bureau of Labor Statistics, the arts, entertainment and recreation industry is expected to grow by 9 percent through 2022.
-Blockbuster movies, independent films and shorts, commercials, television dramas and sitcoms all rest their success on the backbone of their scripts.
+According to the U.S. Bureau of Labor Statistics, employment of authors and writers is expected to grow by 8 percent through 2026.* Blockbuster movies, independent films and shorts, commercials, television dramas and sitcoms all rest their success on the backbone of their scripts.
 Whether you pursue an independent career and develop scripts or write for specific projects, the future has never been more wide open for talented screenwriters.

 Our online creative writing degree courses are taught by highly credentialed and accomplished instructors, including critically acclaimed writers with deep insights into the industry.

 This course offers vocabulary, understanding and appreciation of the visual arts in their cultural contexts in history, religion, literature, music and ideas.
 It focuses on the achievements of ancient Greece and Rome, the medieval period and the Renaissance while also exploring related issues in non-European cultures.
 May be taken independently of FAS-202.